roots/bud/docs/config-template.md

 # bud.template

-This functionality allows you to configure the boilerplate HTML generated for your project.
+This function allows you to generate and/or configure boilerplate HTML generated for your project.
+This HTML includes the path to your built assets automatically.
+It is especially useful when building hashed assets with [`bud.hash`](config-hash.md).

 In the example below, we: